 - Exercise regularly.
 Exercise has a beneficial impact on mood and may reduce the number of bipolar episodes you experience.
 Aerobic exercise is especially effective at treating depression.
 Try to incorporate at least 30 minutes of activity five times a week into your routine.
 Walking is a good choice for people of all fitness levels.

 - Keep a strict sleep schedule.
 Getting too little sleep can trigger mania, so it’s important to get plenty of rest.
 For some people, losing even a few hours can cause problems.
 However, too much sleep can also worsen your mood.
-The best advice is to maintain a normal sleep schedule, going to bed and waking up at around the same time each day.
+The best advice is to maintain a consistent sleep schedule.

 Healthy sleep habits for managing bipolar disorder